ivancornut/datalogger/README.md

-# Open Ecophysio Datalogger
+# Open Ecophysio Dataloggers
-A comptetitive datalogger for use in environmental science.
-It is adapted to situtation in remote locations with little access to networks.
+A competitive datalogger for use in environmental science.
+It is well adapted for work in remote locations with little access to networks.

+The big version of the datalogger is made to run on 12 or 24V lead batteries.
+This version has options to switch 12V or 5V loads.

+The small version can run on 3 or 4 AA NiMh cells.
+It is made in a way that ensures very low consumption during sleep (few µAs).
+This gurantees around a year of logging before needing a battery change.

+Both versions have:
+- a micro-SD card slot
+- a very low-drift RTC for precise time-keeping
+- battery voltage monitoring
+- polarity and over-current protection

 The interfacing software is compatible with windows, macOS and linux computers.
+It is made to be as simple to use as possible.

   * [Hardware](#hardware)
     + [Full size datalogger](#full-size-datalogger)